✔ 8 GB DDR4 RAM

 The Asus Vivobook has an island-style keyboard with a numeric pad.
 The dark chocolate colour looks really good on the shiny chassis.
 The keys have a good travel (1.4mm) and are very well spaced.
 There is an odd space above the left and right arrows that take some time to get habitual of.
 Otherwise, the keyboard is a good thing to type on.

 The touchpad is accurately sized, nothing too big, nothing too small.
 The surface is made of plastic and supports multi-finger gestures.
 Costlier versions also come with a fingerprint sensor on the touchpad.

 Most of the times, we use either External speakers or headphones for videos and music on laptops, which is why sound production isn’t much of a deal maker or breaker while buying them.

 Still, the Vivobook gives a pretty decent audio output considering its price.
 The bass isn’t as powerful as most laptops, but the sound is clear and crisp.

 Asus Vivobook X507UA is an awesome laptop for anyone who expects the best all-round performance in a low budget laptop.
 It works decently for most purposes given that you do not overburden it with, let’s say professional gaming or professional graphic designing.

 If you are buying a laptop for the first time, consider it one of the best picks that you can have.
-For the guys who want a laptop that does everything and still costs around 30000, this is the Best laptop available in India according to us.
+For the guys who want a laptop that does everything and still costs around 30000, this is the best laptop available in India according to our review experience.